 On Mondays we meet at Pirelli Stadium, the home of Burton Albion Football Club.
 Usually, after lunch, a speaker presents a topic relevant to our community, our charity work, or to Rotary more widely.

 To help those in need - locally, nationally and internationally - we raise funds through the Pirelli Stadium Parade, street collections, concerts and shows, quizzes, suppers, dinners, and anything else that springs to mind!

 To read more about our Club and the Rotary movement in general, do explore 'What we do' in the menu top left.
-Our Club and Weekly Bulletins tell you more about our current activities.
+Our Quarterly Newsletter tells you more about us.
 Some past activities are shown below.

 If you would like to put something back into the community while gaining a whole new group of like-minded friends, come and see us in action.
 Contact us to arrange a visit to one of our meetings.